greenchris10/DATA6250project/README.md

 # DATA6250project

-For my project, I will be utilizing a dataset from kaggle.
+For my project, I will be utilizing a dataset from kaggle (https://www.kaggle.com/datasets/brllrb/uber-and-lyft-dataset-boston-ma/code?resource=download).
 It has information about 55 thousand uber and lyft rides throughout different areas in Boston.
 The dataset contains 57 columns mostly composed of categorical features.
 Prior to performing the experiments I spent a lot of time dropping irrelavant columns so that the data would be eaiser to work with.

 <img width="1095" alt="Untitled" src="https://user-images.githubusercontent.com/120329214/232910479-69b027ad-8da7-4ae9-9d0d-d7400cbe664b.png">